Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Try adding an onion.

 I mix salad dressing & sourcream together, plus add plain yogurt if I have it.
 I find if any of the pasta salads (and or deviled eggs) I make just don't do it for me I add a glob of ranch dressing.
-I also always try to use 2 different kind of onions, a small amt of sweet onion and a few green onions.

 What is misssing is sugar.